FernleafSystems/WP-Custom-Content-By-Country/readme.txt

 This isn't fully tested and shouldn't be used as-is in production but it seems to hold up.
 Feedback welcome.

-= Is there an option to remove the data that was added to the DB by the plugin? =

-Currently, no (but eventually, yes).
-You can do so manually by firing up your phpMyAdmin for your site and dropping the following 2 tables:

-ip2nation
-ip2nationCountries

 == Changelog ==

-= TODO =

-* Add option to remove the ip2nations data from the database.

 = 2.19 =
 *released 17th June 2022*